Literary Theory Weekend

 ‘I had a brilliant day – it was very intense and really thought-provoking, opening my eyes to current debates within my subject.
 It was also fun to meet people with similar interests yet who often had a completely different interpretation of a text.
 This breadth of ideas, demonstrated by our lively discussions, was what was most valuable about the day.’

-The Literary Theory course is an online event for students aged 15 – 18.
+The Literary Theory Weekend is an online event for students aged 15 – 18.

-This is a one-day course, running on 10th April (waiting list).
+This is a on-day course, taking place on the 11th – 12th February.
 Teaching hours will run from 10am till 3.30pm, with a break for lunch, and an independent study task.

-This is a live online event, with small seminar groups offering fully interactive classroom discussion and debate (much as you would normally expect from our in-person courses).
+This is a live online event, with small seminar groups offering fully interactive classroom discussion and debate.
 The event will not be recorded, so it is essential that you are able to attend during the course hours, and that you have a reliable audio and video connection.

-You can join the waiting list using the link below, or if you have any further questions, please call us on 0800 8101058, or email email@example.com
+You can book your place using the link below, or if you have any further questions, please call us on 0800 8101058, or email [email protected].